-Migrating from Blogger to WordPress for me has been a very big leap.
+Migrating from Blogger to WordPress for me was a very big leap.
 If I were to use other adjectives, I would go for huge, immense, serious, gigantic.
 I graduated from the roller coaster of deciding whether to finally move or not to the point of the actual move.

 But what’s so special about Blogger anyway?